ActuatorDigital/Sketch/README.md

 For the Unity Editor to recognise and run sketches, they must:
 1. The sketch class must have the `[SketchFixture]` attribute.
 2. Inherit from MonoBehaviour or ScriptableObject.
-3. **(Updated in version 0.1.0)** While it was previously required that the sketch class exists inside of an assembly with a name ending in ".Sketches", this requirement has been removed to accommodate less structured projects.
-However, maintaining a clear structure in your project is still recommended when possible.

 ### Running